 7. Get a Roadside Assistance Service Membership

-Driving without AAA or a similar roadside assistance service can be a headache if your car breaks down in the middle of your trip.
+Driving without roadside assistance service can be a headache if your car breaks down in the middle of your trip.
 It is worth the time and piece of mind to purchase a membership in case your car doesn’t start or you need a tow.
-You can also talk to your insurance agent to see if the offer policies that include towing and labor.
+You can also talk to your insurance agent to see if they offer policies that include towing and labor.
 In the long term, your wallet will thank you.

 8. Download Helpful Driving Apps

 While these safety tips lower your risk of being in a collision, accidents can still happen.
 It’s important to have a quality auto insurance plan in place just in case.
 Freeway Insurance offers a variety of auto insurance policies to fit your budget.
-Get a free car insurance quote from Freeway and get protected today.
+Call (800) 777-5620 for a free quote, get a fast and easy car insurance quote online or visit us to get protected today.